MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/sign-in/forgot-sign-in-password.md

 ## Problem

-You can't sign into Microsoft 365, Microsoft Azure, or Microsoft Intune because you forgot your password.
+You can't sign in to Microsoft 365, Microsoft Azure, or Microsoft Intune because you forgot your password.

 ## Solution